Streampunk/dynamorse-deprecated/README.md

 ### Examples to try

-Try out the following four examples.
-This is prototype software and not every corner has been rounded off yet.
-If you get stuck:
+Why not try out the following four examples?
+This is prototype software and not every corner has been rounded off yet, so if you get stuck:

-* If the server is running away with itself, press Ctrl-C in the window where it is running.
+* If the server is running away with itself, press `Ctrl-C` in the window where it is running.
-* If a deployment works but causes an error, try stopping the server with Ctrl-C and restarting with `dynamorse` (or however you ran the tool in the first place).
+* If a deployment works but causes an error, try stopping the server with `Ctrl-C` and restarting with `dynamorse` (or however you ran the tool in the first place).
 * If all else fails:
-  * Stop the server with Ctrl-C.
+  * Stop the server with `Ctrl-C`.
   * Delete the current flow configuration file, a JSON file called `flows...json` in the `reduser` folder.
   * Restart the server and reload the Node-RED configuration interface.